FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 end
 ```

-This controller will be simple.
-It is just going to return a hardcoded list of messages when a `GET` request is made to the `/messages` path.
+The `Messages` controller won't be too complicated.
+It returns a hardcoded list of messages when a `GET` request is made to the `/messages` path.
 In a real world application, of course, you would store messages in the database and pull them dynamically using ActiveRecord.
-But for this tutorial, a hardcoded list will suffice.
+But for this tutorial, a hardcoded list suffices.

-Create the controller at `app//messages_controller.rb`.
-Here are the contents of that class:
+Create the controller at `app/controllers/messages_controller.rb`.
+Here is what the class looks like:

 ```ruby
 class MessagesController < ApplicationController